 Under encumbrance accounting, purchase orders, contracts and other commitments for the expenditure of resources are recorded to reserve a portion of the applicable appropriation.
 Open encumbrances, other than in the special revenue fund, are reported as reservations of fund balances at year-end as they do not constitute expenditures or liabilities but rather commitments related to unperformed contracts for goods and services.
 Encumbered appropriations carry over into the next fiscal year.
 An entry will be made at the beginning of the next year to increase the appropriation reflected in the adopted budget by the outstanding encumbrance amounts as of the current year-end.
-Encumbrances at December 31, 2022 totaled \$1,241,364.
+As of December 31, 2023, the District had \$1,240,102 of encumbrances.